ATH25/Java8Plus/README.md

   - Example exercises: assigning results from switch expressions, using yield for multi-line cases, comparing classic and new switch syntax.

+- Simple Web Server (Java 18)

+  Java 18 introduced a minimal HTTP file server via `SimpleFileServer`, enabling quick static file serving without external frameworks.

+  - **Primary use case**: Local development and testing.
+  - **Key API**: `SimpleFileServer.createFileHandler(Path root)`
+  - Automatically serves files like HTML, CSS, JS, and images from a specified directory.
+  - Should not be used in production due to lack of security and scalability.
+  - Works by launching a lightweight HTTP server on a given port and serving files from a folder relative to the working directory.

+**Example:** `SimpleWebServerDemo.java`
+This demo serves static content from the `public/` folder.
+Open `http://localhost:8080` after running the program.

 - Records (Java 16+)
   Java 16 introduced records, a special class type designed to serve as transparent, immutable data carriers with a compact syntax:
   - Records automatically generate final fields, a canonical constructor, accessors (getters), `equals()`, `hashCode()`, and `toString()`.